 What always strikes me as peculiar at this point of the discussion is a common lack of realization that oftentimes the disadvantages that men and women experience go hand-in-hand.
 This is nicely illustrated by a conversation I had while strolling around town the other day with a male friend.
 Passing the largest shop in our town for child equipment I was baffled to see that it was called “mothercare”.
 I was outraged by the assumption that I, as a woman, should be taking care of the children, rather than contribute to the workforce.
 Ironically, my friend was similarly outraged at the implicit assumption that fathers would not be as involved as mothers in their children’s lives.
 (And, where would a male same-sex couple buy their equipment!?)

-A conciliatory conclusion I have reached and embraced in my research is that gender equality is a movement that everyone can benefit from since the goals of men, women, and other genders might not be as much removed from one another, as frequently assumed.
+A conciliatory conclusion I have reached and embraced in my research is that gender equality is something that everyone can benefit from since the goals of men, women, and other genders might not be as much removed from one another as frequently assumed.
 Maybe we are not up against each other, but up against assumptions and stereotypes.
 Therefore, rather than feeling mistreated and/or neglected, I urge people to scrutinize the consequences of a certain suggestion made in the name of supporting one group’s rights.
-It might just turn out that we are not playing a zero-sum game here and that benefits for one group result in more benefits for another group!
+It might just turn out that we are not playing a zero-sum game here and that benefits for one group result in even more benefits for another group.